-Massive water park opening in Ipswich
+Massive water park will help you cool off this weekend

 THE water park Ipswich residents have been crying out for is here.

-The timing couldn't be better given this weekend is predicted to be another scorcher with Saturday's temperatures expected to hit 36 degrees.
+The timing couldn't be better given this weekend is predicted to be another scorcher with temperatures expected to hit 37 today, 38 tomorrow and 39 on Monday.

-The inflatable park, being set up now at East Ipswich on the corner of Jacaranda St and Chermside Rd, has two 25m round pools with three slides on each.
+The inflatable park on the corner of Jacaranda St and Chermside Rd at East Ipswich, has two 25m round pools with three slides on each.

 There are separate areas and slides for toddlers, a baby splash slide, and an 18m slide for the more adventurous kids, or adults.